sergey-nechaev/devdocs/frontend-dev-guide/themes/theme-images.md

 ---
 group: frontend-developer-guide
-title: Configure images properties for a theme
+title: Configure theme properties
 functional_areas:
   - Frontend
   - Theme
 ---

-## What's in this topic ##
+## What's in this topic

 The properties of product images used on the [storefront](https://glossary.magento.com/storefront) are stored in the `view.xml` configuration file.
 This topic provides all details about what properties are available and how to configure them.